eckardm/work-stuff/digital-processing/administration.md

 ![Processing Configuration](processing-configuration.png)

-Please consult with the Assistant Archivist for Digital Curation before changing any processing defaults.
+Please consult with the Assistant Archivist for Digital Curation before changing any processing defaults---while they should work for the majority of collections, there will undoubtably be exceptions to these rules!
+See the following explanations for more information:

   * **Send transfer to quarantine** should be checked and set to **No** unless we need to quarantine a transfer to allow for virus definitions to update.
   * **Approve normalization** should be checked and set to **Yes** because we want to process material as efficiently as possible and it is unrealistic to *manually* approve normalization for every file.